 Before you run off to apply for every business loan available, sit down with your business plan to figure out exactly what you need and what temporary agency financing option would be ideal for your business.
 (If you don’t have a business plan, stop where you are and read our Starting a Temporary Staffing Company article or check out our Business Plan Template before you go any further.)
 For those of you still with us, take a look at your projected operating costs for the next six months to one year, as well as how long you expect to operate before turning a profit.

-Once you finish this, you can start considering your staffing agency financing options.
+Once you finish this, you can start considering your staffing payroll funding options.
 Your location and the type of professionals you are staffing will both determine what resources are available to you, but there are a few financing options that will be on nearly every start-up staffing agency’s list.

 Small Business Loan